 “From a provider standpoint, something I see all the time is that women have a contraction, then stay in the contraction in their minds through the rest period,” Cuneo says.
 “That will totally wear you out.”

 “As a new parent, [mindfulness] is much more about being present with your baby.
-Children are in the present moment, so your baby is your mindful teacher,” Bardacke says.
-“Try mindful nursing, mindful walking, mindful diaper-changing.”
+Children are in the present moment, so your baby is your mindfulness teacher,” Bardacke says.
+“Try mindful breastfeeding, mindful walking, mindful diaper-changing.”
 Do your best to be mindful even during mundane tasks, but cut yourself some slack when you slip up.
 “Try not to turn mindfulness into something to beat yourself up about,” Bardacke advises.
 That defeats the purpose.

-With all the stories of sleepless nights, screaming babies and endless diapers, it sounded to me like new parenthood was a period to endure.
+With all the stories of sleepless nights, screaming babies and endless diapers, it sounded to me like some of new parenthood was a period to endure.
 What I discovered is that moments of wonder, joy and peace prevail, while those of frustration and anxiety come rarely and subside quickly.

 I am grateful to have found mindfulness, which I still practice as I did when I was pregnant—with my baby sleeping against my belly or being nourished from my body and during the “contractions” of life.